 1. Text-only description is too low-bandwidth

 A 30-word description maps to billions of possible faces.
-The model picks one that matches the description loosely, with everything else (jaw shape, eye spacing, mouth width, ear position) randomized per seed.
+The model picks one that matches loosely, with everything else (jaw shape, eye spacing, mouth width, ear position) randomized per seed.

-How to spot it: your prompt has only text and no reference image / LoRA / --cref / IP-Adapter.
+How to spot it: your prompt has only text and no reference image, LoRA, --oref, or IP-Adapter.
 Identity will drift, period.

 2. Different seed each generation

 If you don’t fix the seed, every run starts from different random noise.
-Even with the same prompt, different noise produces different faces.
+Even with the same prompt, different noise produces a different face.
 The seed is the single biggest lever for repeatability.

 3. Different model / version / sampler

-How to spot it: same seed, same prompt, different face — check whether the tool autoupdated the model or sampler since last session.
+How to spot it: same seed, same prompt, different face.
+Check whether the tool auto-updated the model, version, or sampler since your last session.

 4. Description focuses on adjectives, not identifying features